keymapperorg/KeyMapper/docs/quick-start.md

 :fontawesome-solid-check-square:{: .accent-light } &nbsp; Hold down

+!!! info "Key Mapper 2.1.0+"

 This setting provides the ability to simulate holding down a key.
 With this turned on (and repeat turned off), the default behaviour is that holding down your trigger will translate to holding down the action, for as long as you hold down the trigger.
 ___

 <sup><sub>&nbsp;Hold down until trigger is...</sup></sub><br />
 &nbsp;&nbsp;&nbsp;:radiobox-marked:{: .accent-light } <sup><sub>Released</sup></sub>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;:radiobox-marked:{: .accent-light } <sup><sub>Pressed again</sup></sub>

+!!! info "Key Mapper 2.2.0+"

 This setting allows you to choose from two behaviours.
 If 'Released' is selected, holding down your trigger key(s) will translate to holding down the action, for as long as you hold down the trigger key(s).